 Open to San Joaquin County area middle and high school students, all contest entries must be presented in a personal essay format with 500 to 525 words on the true meaning of Memorial Day.
 Six winners of this contest will share cash prizes totaling $1,600!

 Final judging and selection of winners will be made by a committee selected by Lodi Community Outreach.
 Decision of judges are final.
-Results will be announced May 29, 2017 at the Essay Contest Awards Ceremony at Lodi Funeral Home.
+Results will be announced on May 29, 2017 at the Essay Contest Awards Ceremony as part of the Memorial Day Patriotic Remembrance at Lodi Memorial Park & Cemetery.
 Winning essays will be featured on the Lodi Funeral Homes' website, social media pages, and other related print and electronic media.

 1. Eligibility: Entrants must be middle or high school students enrolled in the San Joaquin County, CA area School District.
 Entries from private, charter and home schools will also be accepted.

 2. Format: Entries must be presented in the format of a Personal Essay, between 500-525 words, using a double-spaced 12-point font and must include a bibliography (not included in the word count).

 3. Topic: “The True Meaning of Memorial Day”.
 Students are encouraged to discuss the essay theme with teachers, parents and friends.
 The essay should be positive and clearly focused on the theme.
 Teachers and parents may check essays, but the content of the essay must be that of the student.